-As outlined below, once a candidate has fulfilled all the necessary requirements, he or she is eligible to receive a license to practice architecture in California.
+As outlined in the following bullets, once a candidate has fulfilled all the necessary requirements, he or she is eligible to receive a license to practice architecture in California.
 Those requirements are summarized as follows:

 - Provide verification of five years of education equivalents and three years of architectural practice experience for a total of eight years of experience as evaluated by the Board;

 - This includes a minimum of one year of work experience must be under the direct supervision of an architect licensed in a US jurisdiction or two years of experience under the direct supervision of an architect registered in a Canadian province;